mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 > "...all high-performance garbage collectors are in fact hybrids of tracing and reference counting techniques."

-Generational GC, <a href="http://michaelrbernste.in/2013/05/28/a-generation-ago-a-thoroughly-modern-sampling.html">which I have written about elsewhere</a>, is ane excellent example of a class of GC algorithms which are hybrids.
+Generational GC, <a href="http://michaelrbernste.in/2013/05/28/a-generation-ago-a-thoroughly-modern-sampling.html">which I have written about elsewhere</a>, is an excellent example of a class of GC algorithms which are hybrids.
 Generational GC is based on the hypothesis that most objects "die young," so objects which have survived multiple generations should not be swept before objects which have not.
 These "generations" are maintained by dividing the heap into a *young* and *mature* space which are each collected at their own rate.
 There are issues with GCing objects when older generation objects refer to younger generation objects, but not vice versa.
-In order to avoid safety issues, generational GCs maintain a *remembered set* of objects in the young generation which are pointed to by objects in the mature space.
+In order to avoid these safety issues, generational GCs maintain a *remembered set* of objects in the young generation which are pointed to by objects in the mature space.
 From the paper:

 > "The remembered set is maintained by a write barrier which is executed at every heap pointer update.
 The write barrier checks whether the pointer crosses from mature space to the nursery, and if so adds it to the remembered set.
 By now, the analogy with previous collectors should be somewhat obvious: the write barrier is the assign function, which we have observed is correlated to the reference counting portion of a collector."